Donald Trump Jr., Ivanka Trump, And Eric Trump Could Be Targets In Mueller Russia Investigation

 The Financial Times reports that attorneys for Jody Kriss appeared in court this week on some of those claims, asking a federal judge to make public court filings regarding Felix Sater.
 As a former CIA informant, many of Felix Sater’s files are sealed, and Kriss is seeking to have those unsealed, due to “the relationship between the defendant in this case and the president of the United States.”

-Trump has worked very hard to distance himself from Felix Sater, but Bloomberg reports that former Bayrock employees say Sater and Trump met all the time, and knew his children well.
+Trump has worked very hard to distance himself from Felix Sater, but Bloomberg reports that former Bayrock employees say Sater and Trump met all the time and knew his children well.
 When James Comey was asked in a House Intelligence Committee hearing in March about Felix Sater and the alleged business dealings between he and Trump, the former FBI Director declined to comment.

 Bloomberg reports that Jody Kriss has said that it was Felix Sater and himself that interacted the most with Donald Trump Jr. and Ivanka Trump.
 The interactions included drafting contracts and “occasional nights on the town.”
 Kriss further alleges that all of the Trumps knew and saw Felix Sater regularly, saying, “Felix demonstrated that he was loyal to them.”